adrianderstroff/pbr/README.md

 ### Obj Models

 The models *bunny.obj* and *dragon.obj* are popular reconstructed models of scans taken from the [Stanford 3D Scanning repository](http://graphics.stanford.edu/data/3Dscanrep/).

+### Gun Model and Textures

+The gun.obj and textures in *assets/images/textures/material/gun* are the work of Andrew Maximum and are taken from [https://www.artstation.com/artwork/3k2](https://www.artstation.com/artwork/3k2).

 ## TODOs